Heinz Auerswald

-Heinz Auerswald (26 July 1908 – 5 December 1970) was a German lawyer and member of the SS in Nazi Germany, which he joined in 1933.
+Heinz Auerswald (26 July 1908 – 5 December 1970) was a German lawyer and member of the Schutzstaffel (SS) in Nazi Germany, which he joined in 1933.
 In 1937 he became a member of the NSDAP.
 During World War II he served as the Commissioner of the Warsaw Ghetto.

 Early years

-Heinz Auerswald was born on 26 July 1908 in Berlin He spent his youth with his mother and relatives in the countryside.
+Heinz Auerswald was born on 26 July 1908 in Berlin.
+He spent his youth with his mother and relatives in the countryside.
 He attended elementary school and upper secondary school in Berlin, before graduating in 1927.
-He then worked for 3 years at Knorr-Bremse in Berlin before starting law school, graduating with a doctorate.
+He then worked for three years at Knorr-Bremse in Berlin before starting law school, graduating with a doctorate.